risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v2.7.0 (2026-??-??):
     - Fix the behavior of the "Portamento"
-    - Change the Presets and the Editor Presets
+    - Change the Presets and the Editor Presets overall
         - #12 Fifth Lead -> Saw Lead
         - #132 Saw Lead -> Fifth Lead
     - Smooth the change of the "Mixer Osc Mix"